-It is used for raising debits to numerous bank accounts for single credit to the bank account of the user.
-It helps the user to collect payments from its various customers which are periodic or recurring in nature.
+It is used to raise debits to numerous bank accounts for single credit to the user’s bank account.
+It helps the user collect payments from its various customers, which are periodic or recurring.

 #2 – ECS (Credit)

-It is used for crediting the amount to numerous bank accounts by a single debit to the bank account of the user.
-It is helpful in making payments such as interest, salary, dividends, etc.
+It is used to credit the amount to numerous bank accounts by a single debit to the user’s bank account.
+It helps make payments such as interest, salary, dividends, etc.

 Working in Electronic Clearing System